How to Choose a Backpacking Tent

 3-Season Backpacking Tents

-By far the most popular choice, 3-season tents are lightweight shelters designed for the relatively temperate conditions of spring, summer and fall.
-Properly pitched with a taut rainfly, 3-season tents can withstand downpours and light snow but are not the best choice for sustained exposure to harsh storms, violent winds or heavy snow.
+These tents balance the need to keep weight low with the need to handle the wide range of conditions that spring, summer and fall can conjure up.
+Properly pitched, 3-season tents can withstand downpours and light snow but are not built for sustained exposure to harsh storms, violent winds or heavy snow.
 Key features:

 - Ample mesh panels to boost airflow and keep out insects